escapin/sElect/README.md

 hence unique, verification code.

-Furthermore, sElect also provides a reasonable level of
-_accountability_: when a voter has a signed acknowledgment from the collecting server and then the verification fails (the expected verification code is not listed as required), it is possible to tell which of the servers has misbehaved and even (by making use of the digital signatures) to provide an evidence for this misbehavior.
-For this purpose, a _fully automated verification procedure_ implemented in the client program is triggered at the act of looking at the election
-result: cryptographic checks are performed and, if a problem is encountered, the specific misbehaving party is singled out and binding evidence of the misbehavior is produced.
+Furthermore, sElect also provides a reasonable level of *accountability*: when a voter has a signed acknowledgment from the collecting server and then the verification fails (the expected verification code is not listed as required), it is possible to tell which of the servers has misbehaved and even (by making use of the digital signatures) to provide an evidence for this misbehavior.
+For this purpose, a _fully automated verification procedure_ implemented in the client program is triggered as soon as the voter looks at the election result: cryptographic checks are performed and, if a problem is encountered, the specific misbehaving party is singled out and binding evidence of the misbehavior is produced.

-sElect provides _privacy_ under the assumption that at least one of the mix servers is honest.
+sElect provides *privacy* under the assumption that at least one of the mix servers is honest.
 The steps taken by an honest server, by design, hide the link between its input and output entries.
 Therefore, no one can link the ballot of a given voter to his/her choice-identifier-pair